 And on top of that, the University of Texas discovered that corporations waste about $100 billion per year on idle workers.
 This means, employees who don’t have enough work to fill their time and are left with hours of meaningless idle time each week.

 Both of these problems — and more — can be mitigated with a dynamic, internal communications strategy.

 U.S. organizations spend significantly less time and money communicating to their employees than they do their customers.
 Although it’s understandable why you’d want to develop a consistent brand voice, it’s about time corporations began to develop their employee brand also.

-Targeted, comprehensive corporate communication reduces costly errors, retains and engages employees, increases enrollment in benefits and boosts productivity.
+Targeted, comprehensive corporate communication reduces costly errors, retains and increases employees engagement level, increases enrollment in benefits, and boosts productivity.
 Although it might be difficult to see the immediate financial results, a connected company is an economically healthy one when you’re playing a long term game.